uclaacm/hack.uclaacm.com/posts/spring2021/js-chats-6-hooks/index.md

 > CodeSandbox demo:
 > [count many times (ref)](https://codesandbox.io/s/count-many-times-ref-tetxy?file=/src/Counter.js)

-In this example, when the async function is defined inside setTimeout, it saves a reference to the variable it uses, which is `latestCount.current` set to `count`.
+In this example, when the async function is defined inside setTimeout, it saves a reference to the variable it uses, i.e.  `latestCount.current` is set to `count`.
 When we click on the click button, the `current` attribute in `latestCount` is updated.
 Since this `latestCount` is the same ref object on every render, when the async callback is called, it returns the value in the one and only `latestCount`.
 That's why you could see a value equal to the number of times you clicked after start.

-However, in addition to deal with the weird features of React lifecycles, there is a more common usage of using useRef() — create a reference to the node in DOM.
+However, in addition to dealing with the weird features of React lifecycles, there is a more common usage of useRef() — create a reference to the node in DOM.

 ### Virtual DOM